What are some free or best things to do in Auckland? Especially when you only have one precious day off during a working holiday in New Zealand.

 Try parking along the nearby residential streets before you reach the market.
 Just don’t block anyone’s garage!

 13. Henderson Night Market

 But it is the food that draws the crowds.
 There are a variety of international stalls – kebabs, churros, Korean food, etc.

-Other Things to Do in Auckland
+Other Free Things to Do in Auckland

-- Awhitu Regional Park
+- Manukau Heads Lighthouse & Awhitu Regional Park

 - Orewa Beach Farmer’s Market

-It is also possible to visit Tongariro for a 2 day trip from Auckland for the North Island must-do: the Tongariro Alpine Crossing.
+It is also possible to visit Tongariro for a 2-day trip from Auckland for the North Island must-do: the Tongariro Alpine Crossing.

 Another 2-day trip you could do is to explore the Coromandel peninsula in North Island New Zealand.

-Auckland isn’t the most central location to be based at if you’re in New Zealand.
-But chances are, you will have to be there at least for a couple of days.
-We hope this list was useful in keeping boredom at bay while you are in this large city.
-Most of the places we have featured in this post are outdoors.
-Bring sunscreen.
-And it helps to have a water proof jacket and pants.
+We hope this list is useful in keeping boredom at bay while you are in this large city.
+Most of the places we have featured in this post are outdoors and don’t cost much to visit!

 Pin this post to your Pinterest if you’ve enjoyed it! =)